andr-ew/orgn/README.md

   by default on the norns screen, you have access to **pm c -> b** and **pm c -> a**, which routs our single modulator wave to our two carrier waves.

-  in the params menu, you have access to _every_ possible routing between two waves, including feedback. however, it's often more informative & musical to focus on just one or two routings at a time - that way it's always easy to transition between bright tones and pure sine waves
+  in the params menu, you have access to _every_ possible routing between two waves, including feedback. however, it's often more informative & musical to focus on just one or two routings at a time - that way it's always easy to transition between bright tones and pure sine waves.

+  (for the nerds: the term PM is used here rather than FM as phase modulation is actually used under the hood. this is the case for many of the synthesiszers which are labelled as FM synthesiszers.)

+- **ratio [a/b/c]**: the third key parameter in FM syntheis is the pitch or _ratio_ of the

 ### envelope

 ### fx

+### other

 ## tuning